qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 From time to time, we will release brand new versions of Qiskit Algorithms.
 These are well-tested versions of the software.

-When the time for a new release has come, we will:

-1. Create a new tag with the version number and push it to github
-2. Change the `main` version to the next release version.

-The release automation processes will be triggered by the new tag and perform

-the following steps:

-1. Create a stable branch for the new minor version from the release tag

-    on the `main` branch

-2. Build and upload binary wheels to pypi

-3. Create a GitHub release page with a generated changelog

 The `stable/*` branches should only receive changes in the form of bug fixes.

 ## Dealing with the git blame ignore list

-In the qiskit-algorithms repository we maintain a list of commits for git blame

-to ignore.
-This is mostly commits that are code style changes that don't

-change the functionality but just change the code formatting (for example,

-when we migrated to use black for code formatting).
-This file,

-`.git-blame-ignore-revs` just contains a list of commit SHA1s you can tell git

-to ignore when using the `git blame` command.
-This can be done one time

-with something like
+In the qiskit-algorithms repository we maintain a list of commits for git blame to ignore.
+This is mostly commits that are code style changes that don't change the functionality but just change the code formatting (for example, when we migrated to use black for code formatting).
+This file, `.git-blame-ignore-revs` just contains a list of commit SHA1s you can tell git to ignore when using the `git blame` command.
+This can be done one time with something like

 ```
 git blame --ignore-revs-file .git-blame-ignore-revs qiskit_algorithms/version.py
 ```

 from the root of the repository.
-If you'd like to enable this by default you

-can update your local repository's configuration with:
+If you'd like to enable this by default you can update your local repository's configuration with:

 ```
 git config blame.ignoreRevsFile .git-blame-ignore-revs
 ```

-which will update your local repositories configuration to use the ignore list
+which will update your local repositories configuration to use the ignore list by default.

-by default.